 Zoom doesn’t support CORS, so you’ll need to have a backend server to call the APIs.
 We’ll create a NodeJS Express server to do this.

-First of all, create a .env file to store all your credentials.
+First of all, create a .env file in the server folder to store your Zoom credentials.
 Retrieve your credentials from the Zoom dashboard and paste it in their respective fields.

 Now create an npm project from within a folder using the command npm init -y and then install the following dependencies: